-A multiword expression (MWE) is a lexeme made up of a sequence of two or more lexemes that has properties which are not predictable from the properties of the individual lexemes or their normal mode of combination.
+Expression (MWE) A Multiword is a lexeme made up of a sequence of two or more lexemes that has properties which are not predictable from the properties of the individual lexemes or their normal mode of combination.
 MWEs play an inevitable role in the applications of Natural Language Processing and Computational Linguistics.
 This paper presents a study and analysis of types, structures and key problems related to the MWEs.
-Also this paper describes a comparative literature study of methodologies and associated measures to recognize MWEs, have been featured.
+Also this paper describes methodologies and associated measures to recognize MWEs, have been featured.
 MWEs constitute an enormous problem to unambiguous language processing due to their idiosyncratic nature and diversity of their semantic, lexical, syntactic, pragmatic and/or statistical properties.

-Keywords :- Multiword Expressions, Natural language processing, PMI, Idiomaticity.
+Keywords: Multiword Expressions, Natural language processing, Pointwise Mutual Information